 The influence of worker skills on labor market outcomes has been extensively explored in the literature.
 Generally, skills are considered assets with non-negative labor market returns.
 Although the literature distinguishes between the degree of transferability of skills across jobs, spanning from general purpose to purely job-specific skills, earlier studies have asserted that skills impact labor market outcomes either positively or not at all.
 Yet, recent research on multidimensional skill sets has contended that various skills can both enhance and diminish a worker's match productivity, contingent on the specific job in question (Lise and Postel-Vinay (2020), Lindenlaub and Postel-Vinay (2020), Lindenlaub and Postel-Vinay (2023)).
 A given worker's skill can therefore be an asset in some circumstances and a liability in other circumstances.
+So far, micro-economic evidence for the non-positive effects of skill set characteristics on labor market outcomes is scant (e.g., Gathmann and Schönberg (2010), Lamo et al. (2011)).
+Recent evidence derives from differences in labor demand within broad occupation groups in geographically distinct labor markets (Macaluso (2023)) and seemingly contrasts with findings of positive wage premia due to specialized education (Leighton and Speer (2020), Silos and Smith (2015)).

-In this paper, we study this phenomenon theoretically as well as empirically.
-To do so, we introduce the concept of skill set specialization, which quantifies the extent to which a worker's skills deviate on average from the skill profiles prevalent in the economy.
+In this paper, we disentangle and reconcile these different insights.
+To do so, we introduce the concept of skill set specialization, which quantifies the extent to which a worker's skill set deviates on average from the skill profiles prevalent in the economy.
 We show that this measure is an important predictor of workers' labor market outcomes, over and beyond the average level of their skills.
-Our analysis reveals that specialization, conditional on the level of worker skills, can improve certain labor market outcomes, while worsening other outcomes.
+Our analysis reveals that specialization, conditional on the level of worker skills, can improve certain labor market outcomes such as wages upon successful matching, while worsening other outcomes such as job finding rates.
+Intuitively, depending on the relative size of the negative and the positive effect, average earnings can fall or rise with specialization.
 In our analysis, we proceed in two steps.
 First, we quantitatively show in a random search framework that specialized skills entail a higher mismatch penalty on average across jobs, but offer higher complementarity benefits in well-fitted jobs.
 Second, guided by simulation results from the quantitative model, we test for the presence of both the negative and the positive effects of specialization using data on exogenously displaced workers in the US and in France.
+The theory together with the empirical data allows us to interpret our empirical findings.
+Theoretically, we show that the net effect of specialization is not positive for all workers and that some workers indeed loose from acquiring specialized skills.
+This insight resonates with reported worker disenchantement in highly specialized occupations such as manufacturing and reports of reduced willingness of young workers to adapt highly specialized jobs.